 Looking for a place to get a hot dog?
-You will love this list of the best places to get hot dogs in the Burlington, VT area.
+You will love this list of the best hot dogs in and around Burlington, VT.
 Find your hot dog fix now!

 While working on the Taste of Home article, The Best Hot Dogs in Every State I found all kinds of hot dog places across the country: brand new spots, family owned businesses, food trucks and decades-old eateries